Set up work centres and machine centres

 Unit Cost = Direct Unit Cost + (Direct Unit Cost x Indirect Cost %) + Overhead Rate.

-10. In the Unit Cost Calculation field, define whether the above calculation should be based on the amount of time used: Time, or on the number of produced units: Units.
+In the Unit Cost Calculation field, define whether the unit cost calculation should be based on the amount of time used or the number of units produced.

-11. Select the Specific Unit Cost field if you want to define the work centre's unit cost on the routing line where it is being used.
-This may be relevant for operations with dramatically different capacity costs than what would normally be processed at that work centre.
+Select the Specific Unit Cost field if you want to define the work centre's unit cost on the routing line where it's being used.
+This setting might be relevant for operations with capacity costs that are different than what you would normally process at that work centre.

-12. In the Flushing Method field, select whether output posting at this work centre should be calculated and posted manually or automatically, using either of the following methods.
+In the Flushing Method field, select whether manually or automatically calculate and post output at this work centre using one of the following methods.

 Note

-14. In the Capacity field, define whether the work centre has more than one machine or person working at the same time.
-If your Business Central installation does not include the Machine Centre functionality, then the value in this field must be 1.
+In the Capacity field, define whether the work centre has more than one machine or person working at the same time.
+If your Business Central doesn't include the Machine Centre functionality, then the value in this field must be 1.

-16. Select the Consolidated Calendar check box if you are also using machine centres.
-This ensures that calendar entries are rolled up from machine centre calendars.
+Turn on the Consolidated Calendar toggle if you're also using machine centres.
+This setting ensures that calendar entries are rolled up from machine centre calendars.

 Note